Teefmummy/Shooting-Gallery/project-worksheet.md

 Include the full list of features that will be part of your MVP a board that populates with clickable objects that has a win and loss condition.

+The game will have clickable divs that give you score and a timer which counts down. the landing page will lead to the game page

 ## POST MVP
 a bee target that goes across the screen in a parabolic fashion. lots of animation flourishes
+A form on completion to enter your high score, and a high score overlay page.

 Include the full list of features that you are considering for POST MVP
 ## Functional Components